 Rally the troops, get your team on board

 You don’t have to be in the military to rally the troops.
 In this scenario, your troops are your stakeholders.
-You need to get your stakeholders involved in the process from ideation, through development to deployment.
+You need to get your stakeholders involved in the process from ideation, through development to Deployment is the process of releasing your application or software out onto the specific environment where it will need to....
 Your stakeholders are the actual people who have a vested interest in the software, they will either use it or obtain value in some form.

 Without getting your stakeholders on board and without their support, you will be unable to get mass adoption.
 When rolling out your software you don’t need to push back and resistance from the people involved.
 Change is always difficult.
 So it is immensely critical in the adaptation process of getting your stakeholders on board, and making them understand what the software can do and how it will help them.